mazzyy/Aurguide/README.md

 # Aurguide

-Aurguide is a comprehensive platform designed to assist students in navigating the complexities of studying abroad.
-By leveraging modern technologies, Aurguide streamlines the process of university selection, application submissions, visa appointments, and job placements.
+Aurguide is a comprehensive platform designed to assist students in navigating the process of studying abroad.
+By Using AI , Aurguide streamlines the process of university selection, application submissions, visa appointments, and job placements.

 ## Features